DHTMLX/docs-suite/docs/tree/initialization_of_dhtmlxtree.md

 Unpack the downloaded package into a folder of your project.

-After that, create an HTML file and place full paths to JS and CSS files of dhtmlxTree into the header of the created file.
+After that, create an HTML file and place full paths to JS and CSS files of DHTMLX Tree into the header of the created file.
 The Tree component can be used standalone or as a part of the Suite library.

-**If you use dhtmlxTree standalone**, you need to include 2 files:
+**If you use DHTMLX Tree standalone**, you need to include 2 files:

 - *tree.js*
 - *tree.css*